 Are you a court bailiff?
-Then you play an important part in our justice system.
 Your duties are described in the Bailiffs Act (Gerechtsdeurwaarderswet) and you must fulfil several requirements.

 Becoming a court bailiff